Welcome in!

 Honorable mentions:

 • Lou Lou and Co. swaddling blanket.
 Not an essential, but we do love the ones we have.
-Super versatile and they are especially delicious.

 • Miss Mouths Stain Remover and Folex.
 Miss Mouths is great for avocado, berries, etc. and I love Folex for spit up stains!
 Also note: the sun is magical.
 Get yourself a make-shift clothes line and hang dry your stained items!